lcharanteja/tweet-content-stats/README.md

 TCS
 =====
-A python project that counts links, images, videos, retweets/likes/favorites/, check-INs in tweet texts to produce statistic of content.
+A python module that counts links, images, videos, retweets/likes/favorites/, check-INs in tweet texts to produce statistic of content.

 TODO
 ====